Q & A

-A Class 3B laser is hazardous if the eye is exposed directly, but diffuse reflections such as from matte surfaces like paper are not harmful.
+A Class 3B laser are hazardous if the eye is exposed directly, but diffuse reflections, such as from matte surfaces like paper, are not harmful.
 Continuous lasers in the wavelength range from 315 nm and up are limited to 0.5 W. For pulsed lasers between 400 and 700 nm, the limit is 30 mJ.
 Other limits apply to other wavelengths and to ultrashort pulsed lasers.
 Protective eyewear is typically required where direct viewing of a class 3B laser beam may occur.

 - Class 4

 Class 4 lasers include all lasers with beam power greater than class 3B.
 In addition to posing significant eye hazards, with potentially devastating and permanent eye damage as a result of direct beam viewing, diffuse reflections are also harmful to the eyes within the distance called the Nominal Hazard Zone.
 Class 4 lasers are also able to cut or burn skin.
 In addition, these lasers may ignite combustible materials, and thus represent a fire risk.